 Who am I claiming against?

-Under the Criminal Injury Compensation Scheme 2012 a victim of sexual abuse may be able to claim against the Criminal Injury Compensation Authority (CICA).
+Under the Criminal Injury Compensation Scheme 2012 a victim of sexual abuse may be able to make a sexual abuse compensation claim against the Criminal Injury Compensation Authority (CICA).
 This is a common route to take for those with abusers who have not been convicted or cases without concrete evidence.

 How we can help

-At CICA UK we are experienced sexual abuse and assault compensation solicitors who understand the stress and trauma surrounding the subject and how difficult it must be to have gone through the abuse.
+At CICA UK we are experienced sexual abuse compensation solicitors who also deal with various kinds of sexual assault claims and understand the stress and trauma surrounding the subject and how difficult it must be to have gone through the abuse.
 We will listen to what has happened and keep all communications confidential.